Hi, I’m Eric Levine, a professor in the Department of Neuroscience in the School of Medicine.

 Research in my laboratory is primarily directed towards understanding the cellular and molecular mechanisms of synaptic integration, synaptic plasticity, neuronal excitability and how dopamine modulates these fundamental processes.
 We have focused our attention on neurons and synapses in the prefrontal cortex, an area of the brain that plays an important role in working memory, planning and emotions.

-Hi, I’m Ido Davidesco, an assistant professor in the Department of Educational Psychology.
+Hi, I’m Anat Markus, an adjunct professor in the Department of Judaic Studies.

 AAUP-teaching